sinhard/learning-bottle-framework/README.md

 * Clone repository
 * Install python and pip.
 Help link can be found here, https://docs.python.org/3/installing/index.html
 * CD into root directory
-* run app.py and navigate to localhost://5000
+* run app.py and navigate to localhost:5000
 * See the magic!

+In the mean time, I will be developing projects that i will be adding to the repository.